Horizonte host Jose Cardenas stepping down, reflects on his career

-The first show featured two guests: Jennifer Napolitano, then-governor of Arizona, and Jeff Trent, from the Translational Genomics Research Institute.
+The first show featured two guests: Janet Napolitano, then-governor of Arizona, and Jeff Trent, from the Translational Genomics Research Institute.

 “That first show, I was, as you indicated, rather nervous, I mumbled and stumbled my way through the name of my former law partner…” Cardenas said.

 Despite growing pains, Cardenas considers that first show to be among the many highlights of his time at Horizonte.
 Another favorite guest of his was Edward James Olmos.

 “Olmos is an actor, turns out he was also a baseball star when he was a teenager.
 Played on a Dodgers fun club for a little bit.
 And he was in a rock band.
 Who would have known that?
 But we had a chance to get that out.”

 Cardenas emphasized the impact the show had with guests whose names were not as big.